-- Abuse of Persons Persons who are under the influence of a controlled substance who abuse persons should expect expulsion and referral to law enforcement agencies.
-Abuse of persons includes, but is not limited to, assault, battery, intimidation and insubordination. - Abuse of Property Persons under the influence of a controlled substance who violate the property rights of others must make restitution within time frame given by University official issuing sanction.
+Persons under the influence of a controlled substance who abuse persons should expect expulsion and referral to law enforcement agencies.
+Abuse of persons includes, but is not limited to, assault, battery, intimidation and insubordination.

+Persons under the influence of a controlled substance who violate the property rights of others must make restitution within the time frame given by the University official(s) issuing the sanction.
 Typically, minimal sanctions for the first offense include a fine.
 Sanctions may also include loss of campus housing, disciplinary probation, referral to law enforcement agencies, suspension or expulsion.
-Upon the second offense, students should expect suspension or expulsion from the University and referral to enforcement agencies.
+Upon the second offense, students should expect suspension or expulsion from the University and referral to law enforcement agencies.